kitayoshi/string-knitting/README.md

 # String Knitting

+## run

-serve root directory by using [http-server](https://github.com/indexzero/http-server) or something like. change image url in function.js
+serve root directory by using [http-server](https://github.com/indexzero/http-server) or something like due to CORS policy. change image url in function.js

 ## example